Welcome to the Mountain Camp Woodside Family!

 - Cancellations made between March 1st & May 1st: Tuition returned less $500 non-refundable deposit and $75 registration fee.

 - Any cancellations made after May 1st: No refund.

 - This includes cancellations due to illness, COVID-19, family emergencies or anything unexpected.

 - Any credits used for camp tuition are subject to the cancellation policies above.

-- Campers sent home for disciplinary reason or because of homesickness: No refund.
+- Campers sent home for disciplinary reasons or because of homesickness: No refund.

-- Campers sent home due to illness, COVID 19 protocols, or injury: No refund.
+- Camper sent home due to illness, COVID 19 protocols, or injury: No refund.

 - If Camp is forced to close or cannot operate for any reason, parents will be able to select their preferred cancellation option from our Camp Closure Cancellation Policy.

 - For swimming lessons: All cancellations must be received two (2) weeks prior to your camper’s swimming lesson in order to receive a refund.
 No refunds for swimming lesson cancellations with less than two weeks notice.

 Making the world a better place by positively impacting campers and counselors though the camp experience.